JavadTorabiKh/CoinPrice/README.md

 This project is licensed under the MIT License.

-Feel free to use it, but please give credit! 🚀
+Feel free to use it! 🚀